S.H.E discography

-S.H.E is a Taiwanese girl group.
-Their discography consists of eleven studio albums, three live albums, two compilation albums, seven soundtrack albums and one Internet album.
+The discography of Taiwanese girl group S.H.E consists of eleven studio albums, three live albums, two compilation albums, seven soundtrack albums and one internet album.
+The trio, consisting of members Selina Jen, Hebe Tien, and Ella Chen, made their debut in 2001 under HIM International Music.
 All of S.H.E's album covers display an oxalis as a symbol for the group.
 On some covers, the clover is easy to spot (Girls Dorm, Together, Encore, Forever) while its appearance is more subtle on others (Super Star, Once Upon a Time).
 Album releases are followed with the release of a karaoke VCD, consisting of the group's music videos for that particular album.